Did you know that you can order live chickens in the mail? Here is my experience with mail-order chicks.

 I received an assortment of chicks: Golden Comets, Black Australorps, White Rocks, Brown Brahmas, Reds, and Golden Laced Wyandottes.

-I have had them for 2 and half weeks so far and it is amazing at how much they have grown.
-They have gone from being all fuzz to having their wing feathers coming in.
-Their tails are still developing and some of the girls are figuring out how to fly.
+It was amazing watching how much they grew in a short period of time.
+They went from being all fuzz to having their wing feathers coming in.
+While their cute little tails were still developing, some of the girls were figuring out how to fly.

-This little girl loves to fly up to the edge of the box and perch there.
+This little girl loved to fly up to the edge of the box and perch there.
 See that screen behind her?
-We have to use that to keep her from flying out.
+We had to use that to keep her from flying out.

-On the few days that we have had temps in the 70’s, I put the girls into their coop.
+On the few days that we had temps in the 70’s, I put the girls into their coop.
 They really seem to enjoy being in there and spreading their wings.
-They flutter about from here-to-there.
+They fluttered about from here to there.
 We put a worm in the coop and they ran all around the coop – either trying to get the worm or trying to keep the others from getting it.

 Good luck and enjoy your fresh eggs!

-I hate that for you.
+1. I hate that for you.
 If you heard that info second-hand, you might want to check for yourself.
-Some places will permit hens. 🙂
+Some places will permit hens. ๐Ÿ™‚